Rokory/Verify-MS365DnsConfiguration/README.md

 ## Notes

-Authenticate to Azure AD first using `Connect-AzureAD`.
+Authenticate to Graph first using `Connect-MgGraph -Scopes Domain.Read.All`.

+## Known issues

+In some cases a blank line appears between warnings.
+Although authenticated first like described in the notes, you must authenticate a second time.